strcir/set-class/README.md

 # set-class

 A simple program containing a class that represents a mathematical set with appropriate constructors and functions.
+The main() function is a demonstration.